RoboSats/robosats-deploy/compose/README.md

 cd robosats-deploy/compose
 ```

 Create or restore the environmental configuration files in new folder `/compose/env/` directory.
 You can use the `env-sample` files as a guide for your configuration, be exhaustive and make sure every setting is right.
+The file `compose.env` contains all the high level configuration for your orchestration.

 ```
 cp -r env-sample env
 ```
 Then edit and make sure the paths and configurations are right.
 ```
+nano env/{namespace}/compose...env
-nano env/stack...env
+nano env/{namespace}/crobosats...env
-nano env/robosats...env
+nano env/{namespace}/lnd.conf
 ...
 ```
 If you were already running `robosats-deploy/compose` in another machine and need to recover, simply bring your existing environmental files from your backup.

-In `/compose/env/stack...env` there is a variable named `SUFFIX` .
+In `/compose/env/compose...env` there is a variable named `SUFFIX` .
 This one is used to suffix all of your containers and configuration files.
 For example if you use `-tn` (for testnet), your bitcoind service will be called `btc-tn`, this is an effective way of creating namespaces.
 The example configuration in `/compose/env-sample/` uses the prefix `-lndtn`, for a LND testnet coordinator.
 This way, it is easy to run several coordinator orchestration in the same machine.
 For example, you can use the `-lndmn` prefix for a LND mainnet coordinator configuration or `-clntn` for a CLN Testnet configuration.
 You can also create alias shortcuts for each of your orchestration.

 ## Use aliases
 Docker commands are lengthy.
 You can use aliases to make your task of operating a docker compose based robosats coordinator easier.
 Take a look at `/compose/aliases.sh` for some useful aliases and shortcuts.